The ultimate guide to the sports rights deals changing how we watch games

 Where the rights stand:

-All MLS matches stream live on Apple TV+ as part of a 10-year, $2.5 billion deal that began last year.
+All MLS matches stream live on Apple TV as part of a 10-year, $2.5 billion deal that began in 2023.
 (Some simulcasts also air on the Fox Sports network as part of a separate agreement that ends in 2026.)
-The National Women’s Soccer League (NWSL) struck a $240 million, four-year deal with ESPN, CBS, Scripps Sports and Amazon Prime Video last year; all ESPN matches are available on ESPN+ and CBS matches also stream on Paramount+.
+The National Women’s Soccer League (NWSL) struck a $240 million, four-year deal with ESPN, CBS, Scripps Sports and Amazon Prime Video in 2023; all ESPN matches are available on ESPN+, and CBS matches also stream on Paramount+.

 How it compares to previous deals: